sakuyur575-lab/JCAdvance_AI/README.md

 This option controls how the gyroscope interprets hand movements into mouse/stick movements depending on the tilt of your wrist (clockwise or counter-clockwise) and how you hold the gamepad (face buttons pointing toward you or horizontally).
 In DSAdvance, "0" is a hard-coded value.
 Now we have all 3 modes from the JoyShockLibrary creator: <br>

 * **0 (Local Space):** Relies entirely on the gyroscope.
 Movement is calculated relative to the controller's plastic body, ignoring gravity <br>
-* **1 (World Space):** Relies heavily on a perfectly calibrated accelerometer.
+* **1 (World Space):** Relies on the gyroscope and accelerometer.
 It uses real-world gravity to separate horizontal and vertical aiming <br>
-* **2 (Player Space):** uses accelerometer too
+* **2 (Player Space):** Relies on the gyroscope and accelerometer.
+For two-handed controllers
+* **3 (Planar Space):** Relies on the gyroscope and accelerometer.
+It mathematically projects movement onto a 2D plane, completely ignoring wrist-roll ("screwdriver" effect) at any grip angle
+⚠️

-⚠️ For modes 1 or 2: If your in-game crosshair moves diagonally when you swipe your hands horizontally (cross-talk), your accelerometer is miscalibrated.
+For modes 1 2 3: If your in-game crosshair moves diagonally when you swipe your hands horizontally (cross-talk), your accelerometer is miscalibrated.
 Calibrate the accelerometer correctly (see harware calibration).
 If you cannot perform a hardware calibration of the accelerometer, use software calibration (hotkey) or Local Space mode only. <br>

 In short: for two-handed gamepads, the recommended values are 0 or 2.
-For Joy-Con: 1 or 0.
+For Joy-Con: 1 or 3.

 **For two-handed gamepads:** let’s take the example of the standard grip, where the L1 and R1 buttons are positioned at an angle of roughly 45 degrees from us.
 To move the mouse cursor up and down, rotate the gamepad around its axis, with L1 and R1 moving from the ceiling toward the screen and back.
 This applies to all modes (0, 2).
 The difference begins with left-right movements.
 To move the cursor to the left: <br>
 0 — "steering wheel" movement to the left <br>